Robert H. Mohlenbrock

-Robert H. Mohlenbrock (born September 26, 1931) is an American botanist and author.
-Mohlenbrock is an authority on the plants of Illinois, with expertise in floristics, plant taxonomy, endangered species, and wetland flora.
+Robert H. Mohlenbrock (September 26, 1931 – 5 November 2024) was an American botanist and author.
+Mohlenbrock was an authority on the plants of Illinois, with expertise in floristics, plant taxonomy, endangered species, and wetland flora.

 Early life and education

-Mohlenbrock began his studies of the flora of southern Illinois at an early age.
+Mohlenbrock began his flora studies of southern Illinois at an early age.
 During childhood walks in the woods and along the banks of the Big Muddy River, he recalls mentally noting the diverse flora and fauna around Murphysboro, Illinois.
 He names his greatest influence to be his high school biology teacher, Esther Smith.
 At Murphysboro High School, Smith led excursions to high quality natural areas and encouraged her students to work on natural history projects that yielded valuable contributions to the knowledge of Illinois flora and fauna.
 Mohlenbrock has described her as "a dedicated soul, a serious scientist who would provide for those who were serious."
 Mohlenbrock's first project was presented at a 1948 science fair, called "Field Survey of Trees" of southern Illinois, completed with Kenneth Stewart.
 At least 7 students in Smith's classes, including Mohlenbrock and Kenneth Stewart, went on to attain PhDs in biology.

 Mohlenbrock received both his bachelor's and master's degrees from Southern Illinois University Carbondale (SIU).
 As a master's student under John W. Voigt, he completed his thesis on "The vegetation of Giant City State Park: a floristic and ecological study" in 1954.
 Between 1956 and 1957, Mohlenbrock was briefly a research chemist for Pressite Engineering Co. in St. Louis, Missouri.
 He completed his PhD in 1957 at Washington University.
 His PhD thesis was titled "A revision of the genus Stylosanthes" (a genus in the legume family).